kanebullen/HACS-camect-integration/README.md

     id: (optional)    // provide this is you have multiple device so you could
                       // tell which camera is from which home.
 ```
+Your camera_ids can be found in the Camect web GUI.
+Click the camera settings icon, and select the **<sup>i</sup>** next to the Camera Name header.
+You will find the id for that camera in the pop-up window.

 - If you are using lovelace, put following into $ha_config_dir/ui-lovelace.yaml
 ```yaml
 resources: